 Goals: Identify elements of data management, realize importance, develop organizational strategies, and create own data documentation.

 This is workshop 2 of 3 in the Research Data Management series.

 Hands on workshop will give you experience using various types of documentation and discuss strategies for writing documentation.

 Bring a dataset you’d like to work with if you have one.

 Goals: Understand elements of good documentation, evaluate an example, and apply knowledge.

 Our regularly scheduled workshops usually take place in the same room each semester.
 However, that is subject to change due to class size or room availability.
 If the workshop is scheduled for a different location than those listed below, different directions will apply.

 Main Library workshops are usually in Room 314.
-Take the north stairwell (Armory and Wright Street entrance) to the 3rd floor of the Main Library, and make a left as you exit the stairs.
+Take the north stairwell (Armory and Wright Street) to the 3rd floor of the Main Library, and make a left at the top of the stairs.